precog/precog_python_client/doc/source/getting_started.rst

 :const:`precog.Format.ssv`.

-You can also choose a custom delimiter, or custom-escaping, via the :meth:`~precog.Format.makecsv` function of the :class:`~precog.Format` class.
+You can also choose a custom delimiter, or custom-escaping, via the :func:`~precog.Format.makecsv` function of the :class:`~precog.Format` class.
 Given a pipe-separeted file called `foo.csv`::

         name|age